 Like a well-tended garden, a great and fulfilling career life needs constant cultivation.
 Don’t expect to just wake up one day and have everything you ever wanted out of your professional life handed to you.
 It doesn’t work that way!

 Cultivating a career means forming habits.
-You need consistent, regular, and repeating patterns of behavior to really maximize your potential.
+You need consistent, regular, and repeating patterns of behaviour to maximize your potential.
 Habits eventually end up turning into mindsets that permeates your subconscious, so make sure that you work on forming positive ones.

 Maybe you’re a new addition to the workforce and you’re raring to get some work done.
 Or maybe you’re a seasoned veteran who feels like you know all the tricks in the book.
 The fact of the matter is, everyone, benefits from good habits, regardless of experience.